The views expressed by the host on the show, that's me, documented to be almost always right, 98.7% of the time.

 You know, that's not going to happen.

-That is not it doesn't work that way.
+That is not, it doesn't work that way.

-Uh in terms of running the government or anything else, it's not eye-popping whatsoever.
+Besides, $800 billion is not eye-popping in terms of running the government or anything else.

-The the thing about taxation, how many times have you heard?
+The thing about taxation, how many times have you heard, well, this is a great example.

-They want to sponsor tax relief for the middle class.
+The Democrats, they want to sponsor tax relief for the middle class.

-But but, but, but, but we've got to offset that somewhere.
+But, We've got to offset that somewhere.

-Why, why, government can't do with less?
+Why, government can't do with less.

 What are you talking about?